oa-device/Dullahan/README.md

 ## Logging

-Dullahan uses a universal logging system that works across all Docker containers.
-Logs are collected from each container and can be viewed using Docker's logging capabilities.
+Dullahan uses a universal logging system that works across all components, including the native tracker application and Docker containers.
+Logs are collected from each component and can be viewed using appropriate tools.

-To view logs for all containers:
+For the tracker module:

+- Logs are written to a file specified in the configuration

+For Docker containers:

 ```bash
 docker-compose logs